aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

             <li>Taking 2934, 2 + 9 + 3 + 4 = 18, which is known to be a multiple of 3; so 2934 is divisible by 3</li>
           </ol>

-NB: This rule can be generalized to both 3 and 9:
-          A number is divisible by 3 or 9 if and only if the sum of its digits is divisible by 3 or 9.

 ### Dividing with 5
 A number is divisible by 5 if and only if its last digit is divisible by 5.
 In other words,
           if a number can be divided by 5 without leaving a remainder, then it has to mean that its last digit is either 0 or 5.